Half Moon Bay Golf Links Review: Does it Live Up to the Hype?

 At least a few times a month on the site I get questions from readers asking about golf in the Bay Area and where I recommend.
 I also get questions asking if the resort at Half Moon Bay can compete with it’s sexier sibling down south, Pebble Beach.

-Today we’re going to answer that question, and I’m going to give you my honest opinion of the Old and Ocean Courses, as well as do a review of the Ritz Carlton Half Moon Bay.
+Today we’re going to answer that question, and I’m going to give you my honest opinion of the Old and Ocean Courses at Half Moon Bay

 First Impressions of Half Moon Bay Golf Links

 When you arrive from SFO and you’re making the drive down the coast, as I mentioned, you’re in awe of just how beautiful it is.

 As you arrive at the Ritz Carlton Half Moon Bay, you know you’re in for a treat, but you’re put off for a moment when you look over to your left, and there’s a…mobile home park?

 I found this to be a little bit surprising.
 It’s not like it’s a big deal, but as you’re coming down the driveway, and from a few holes on the Ocean course, you can see a pretty tightly packed mobile home park that has to be on one of the best pieces of land for a park like that anywhere in the world.